ntop/ntopng/doc/src/plugins/alert_definitions.rst

 Function
 ~~~~~~~~

-When the alert description is a function, it gets called by the plugin with three parameters:
+When the alert description is a function, it gets called with three parameters:

 - :code:`ifid`: An integer number uniquely identifying the interface which is triggering the alert.
 - :code:`alert`: A Lua table containing the details of the alert.